WHICH EMERGENCY SERVICE SHOULD I CALL?

 WHO DO YOU CALL?

-If the situation is life threatening, it is vital that you call 000.
-Even if you call Bendigo Triage, they may call 000 anyway.
-Call Bendigo Triage on 1300 363 788 if there are acute mental health needs; changes in moods, health, perception, suicide risks, but if the patient or a family member is at risk, call 000 straight away, ie overdose.
+If the situation is life-threatening, it is vital that you call 000.
+Even if you call Bendigo Triage or North Western Mental Health Services, they may call 000 anyway.
+Call Bendigo Triage on 1300 363 788 or The Royal Melbourne Hospital North Western Mental Health Services on 1300 874 243 if there are acute mental health needs; changes in moods, health, perception, suicide risks, but if the patient or a family member is at risk, call 000 straight away, ie overdose.
 It is vital you Do Not call individual police stations.
 Call 000

 WHAT ARE THE IMPORTANT THINGS THAT HAVE TO BE CONVEYED TO THE EMERGENCY PEOPLE WHEN MAKING A 000 CALL TO MAKE SURE THE RIGHT PEOPLE COME?